-This guide provides specific instructions for a number of common investment funds, such as mutual funds, money market funds, exchange-traded funds, and unit investment trusts.
+This guide provides specific instructions for a number of common investment funds, such as business development corporations, mutual funds, money market funds, exchange-traded funds, and unit investment trusts.
 Use this entry for investment funds that do not fit into one of the other entries provided.